How Kesha built a successful career. Explore key moments that defined the journey.

 In 2006, Kesha signed with David Sonenberg's management company, DAS Communications Inc.

-In 2008, Kesha appeared in the video for Katy Perry's single "I Kissed a Girl".
+In 2008, Kesha appeared in the video for her friend Katy Perry's single "I Kissed a Girl" and sang background vocals for Britney Spears' "Lace and Leather".

-In 2009, Kesha achieved her first major success when she was featured on Flo Rida's number-one single, "Right Round".
+In 2009, Kesha achieved her first major success by being featured on Flo Rida's number-one single, "Right Round".

 In 2009, after failing to negotiate with Lava Records and Atlantic Records, Kesha signed a multi-album deal with RCA Records.

-In 2010, Kesha earned a number-one album on the US Billboard 200 with Animal.
+In 2010, Kesha released her album Animal, which reached number one on the US Billboard 200.

 In February 2011, Kesha embarked on her first headlining world tour, the Get Sleazy Tour.